gdiaz384/py3TranslateLLM/README.md

     - If so, which ones that can be used for translation are expected to be long lived and have unlimited use APIs?
     - Or is web hooking any of them worthwhile?
 - py3TranslateLLM should (unofficially) work on older Python versions like 3.4.
-    - Older than 3.4 might be tricky because `pathlib`, which contains `Path` that is used by py3TranslateLLM to create folders, was not included in the Python standard library before 3.4.
-In addition, 3.4 already requires using an older `openpyxl` version, and it is unlikely any `deepl-python` version that supports 3.4 still works with their modern API.
+    - Older than 3.4 might be tricky because
+        - `pathlib`, which contains `Path` that is used by py3TranslateLLM to create folders, was not included in the Python standard library before 3.4.
+        - Same with `pip`.
+        - 3.4 already requires using an older `openpyxl` version.
+Using even older versions might incorporate already fixed bugs.
+        - It is unlikely any `deepl-python` version that supports 3.4 still works with their modern API.
-    - The `chardet` library requires 3.7+, but that library is optional and text encodings should always be in utf-8 or manually specified anyway.
+        - Minor: The `chardet` library requires 3.7+.
+            - Minor because that library is optional and text encodings should always be in utf-8 or manually specified anyway.

 ## What are the best LLM models available?